mattiasu96/TrapGenerator/README.md

     probas = np.random.multinomial(1, preds, 1)
     return np.argmax(probas)
 ```
-This function exploits the well known paradigma of exploration vs exploitation used in Reinforcement Learning. <br>
+This function exploits the well known paradigma of **exploration vs exploitation** used in **Reinforcement Learning**.
+The main idea is to allow exploration at prediction time.
-The main idea is to allow exploration at prediction time, instead of taking always the prediction that maximizes the output probability, we slightly randomize the output process in order to encourage exloration and new patterns.
-High values of temperature increases the probability of occasional events (so exploration), while low values of temperature discourage occasional events (exploitation).
+<br>Instead of always taking the prediction that maximizes the output probability, we slightly randomize the output process to encourage exploration and new patterns. <br>High values of ```temperature``` increase the probability of occasional events (so exploration), while low values of temperature discourage occasional events (exploitation).

 ## Model Post-Processing
 Our model will generate a txt file as output, containing its prediction.
 Since we're interested in generating useful loops, we have to convert our txt file into a MIDI file.